shawna-p/mysterious-messenger/README.md

 # mysterious messenger
 A messenger program with many features such as phone calls, text messages, chatrooms, emails, and Visual Novel sections.
 This is an ongoing project intended to give me practice experimenting with the Ren'Py engine and its capabilities.
+I maintain a [Mysterious Messenger Discord](https://discord.gg/BPbPcpk) to facilitate discussion, bug reports, and update announcements.

 ## Getting Started